kleene-project/docs/run/network/ipnet.md

  d763328950a2    strange_moser   FreeBSD:latest   ifconfig           2 hours ago   stopped
 ```

 can communicate with each other.
-Since we are just experimenting, we
+Since this is just for illlustration purposes, the two
-initiate the existing as thin VM's, instead of creating two new containers:
+containers are reused and initiated as thin VM's:

 ```console
 $ klee exec hungry_knuth /bin/sh /etc/rc